sarahaman/bookdown-start/docs/05-Descriptive-Statistics.md

 <img src="05-Descriptive-Statistics_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 The following displays the distribution at the lower range of price (<$10).
+This shows that even at the lower range of prices the distribution is right skewed and centered close to zero.

 ```r